-All major procurements were completed as of September 2019.
+The JPB completed all major procurements as of September 2019.

 Consultant Contracts

 The JPB awarded contracts in early 2014 for Program Management Consultant Services; EMU Vehicle Consultant Services; and Electrification Services.
 The JPB awarded a five-year contract to Jacobs Project Management Company (Jacobs) of Oakland, CA in 2019 to support electrification construction, the tunnel notching contract, modifications to the CEMOF, reconstruction of the Santa Clara Drill Track, installation of mini-high block platforms, and other work, as needed.